A guide to cloud data warehouse

 - Chapter- 9 Data migration strategy and planning

-Empowering business users with real-time decision support systems relies on a high-performance and scalable data infrastructure which seamlessly integrates with multiple data sources.
-Today, cloud data warehouses offer a host of benefits including unmatched availability, security, improved scalability, better disaster recovery, and seamless access to data at much lower operating costs than on-premise infrastructure.
+Empowering business users with real-time decision support systems relies on a high-performance and adaptable data infrastructure which seamlessly integrates with multiple data sources.
+Cloud data warehouses (CDW) offer a host of benefits including higher elasticity, enhanced governance, better resilience, and end-to-end data management at much lower operating costs than on-premise infrastructure.

-Adopting a cloud migration strategy and transitioning to a cloud data warehouse calls for a methodical, well-planned approach that mitigates implementation risks and enables businesses to drive successful analytics initiatives.
+Adopting a cloud migration strategy and transitioning to a cloud data warehouse calls for a methodical, well-planned approach that mitigates implementation risks and enables businesses to derive greater value and achieve higher ROI from data.
 The whitepaper discusses how companies can embark on a cloud-first data strategy to store and manage data in the cloud.

 2. Introduction to cloud data warehouse

 Today businesses are harnessing large streams of data, faster than ever before.
-Thanks to the proliferation of advanced data mining and analytics tools, companies now have the opportunity to quantify the impact of every campaign they run, identify process improvement opportunities, nurture every engagement with their customers and enhance customer experience.
+Thanks to the proliferation of advanced data analytics and business intelligence tools, companies now have the means to quantify the impact of every campaign they run, identify process improvement opportunities, nurture customer engagement across their purchase journey, drive loyalty and ensure exceptional customer experience.

 With time as business expectations for on-demand data exploded, data warehousing teams increasingly shifted their data storage efforts to the cloud.
 The need to seamlessly harvest data from diverse sources and presenting it in an easily consumable format to decision-makers has made adopting cloud migration strategy indispensable today.